Skip to contents

 r_multiplier = c(0.1, 1, 2, 3, 5))

-Exploring calibration data
+Exploring prepared data

 Users can visualize the distribution of predictor values for occurrence records, background points, and the entire calibration area using histograms.
 An example is presented below.
 See full documentation with help(explore_calibration_hist) and help(plot_explore_calibration).